waldner/cert-manager-webhook-he/README.md

-The main difference is that credentials passed via environment variables are static and can only be changed by redeploying the container, while credentials stored in secrets can be updated by just updating the secrets (or creating now ones), then referencing them from the `Issuer`.
+The main difference is that credentials passed via environment variables are static and can only be changed by redeploying the container, while credentials stored in secrets can be updated by just updating the secrets (or creating new ones), then referencing them from the `Issuer`.

 If you want to use multiple accounts, or be able to set per-issuer credentials,